Jenny Mannerheim

-Jenny Mannerheim (born 1977), is a Swedish art director and editor who is currently the editor-in-chief of L'Officiel Riviera and L'Officiel St. Barth.
+Jenny Mannerheim (born 1977), is a Swedish art director and journalist, who has served as the editor-in-chief of L'Officiel Riviera and L'Officiel St. Barth since 2024.

 Early life

 Mannerheim was born in Stockholm, Sweden in 1977.
 After she graduated high school in 1996 she moved to Paris to study drawing and film.
 A year later she moved to New York City studying film at New York University, then enrolling at the Parsons School of Design studying communication design.
 She also spent time studying at Parsons Paris and Central Saint Martins in London.